jasminfrancis/Adapt/README.md

 Username  take from the database or student listing page available usernames

 # Service Description
- All the service use in any platform (web,mobile)
+ All the services we use in can any platform (web,mobile)